ARTISTIC-ERC/EVA/README.md

 Fundings
 ========================================================
+- This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 772873 (ARTISTIC project).
-- This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
+- This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189 (BIG MAP project).
 The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.
-- This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 772873 (ARTISTIC project).

  Licence